-Several years ago I made one simple change to my life and it have a ripple effect on all of the other areas o my life.
+Several years ago I made one simple change to my life and it has a ripple effect on all of the other areas of my life.
 Below you can read all about the change I made and how it continues to impact the way I do everything else I do today!

 Today marks the beginning of the first full week getting up at 5 am!